paramraghavan/sparksql-awsglue/README.md

 # AWS Glue Catalog:
 WE have tons of data stored in S3, the glue helps us to add a metadata on top our S3 data.
 You can use glue crawler to perform ETL, to pull the data and create metadata in glue catalog.
-I like to use boto3 api to create glue metadata in glue catalog to map data in S3 - other wasy to create a using awswrangler package and using sql DDL.
+I like to use boto3 api to create glue metadata in glue catalog to map data in S3 - other ways to create a using - package awswrangler and using sql DDL.
 This S3 data can be accessed via sql - using redshift spectrum, accessed via AWS EMR/pyspark/spark-sql, or via
 Aws Athena/Mesos(the sql engine), etc.

 It's easy to create table metadata in Glue catalog via boto3 glue api, you can use DDL SQL to create table, add partitions etc.